-My courses in composition, creative writing, and literature all emphasize the connections between rhetoric and poetics and the capacity of words to evoke actions, emotions, and change.
+My courses in rhetoric and composition, creative writing, and literature all emphasize the connections between rhetoric and poetics and the capacity of words to evoke actions, emotions, and change.
 I utilize a variety of classroom activities to help students better understand and appreciate their relationship to language and to audience.
 My teaching includes craft talks and short lectures on the material, detailed written comments on student work, and one-on-one conversations in conferences.
 We learn collaboratively through peer response groups, full-class workshops, small group work, and class discussion.
-And students in my classes demonstrate their own knowledge and hard work through response papers, more formal writing assignments, and creative projects.
+And students in my classes demonstrate their own knowledge and hard work through in-class writing, response papers, more formal writing assignments, and creative projects.

 - The Craft of Language

 - Creative Writing: Introductory Workshop